Freaknik

 Freaknik (/ˈfɹi:knɪk/; originally Freaknic) was an annual spring break festival in Atlanta, Georgia.
 It was initially attended by students enrolled at historically black colleges and universities in the Atlanta University Center.
-It began in 1983 as a small picnic in a public park near the Atlanta University of 67 Center sponsored by the D.C.
+It began in 1983 as a small picnic in a public park near the Atlanta University Center sponsored by the D.C.
 Metro Club for students who could not afford to return home for spring break.
 It continued as an annual event held during the third weekend in April.
 The event drastically increased in size and popularity in the 1990s, incorporating dance contests, concerts, parties, a basketball tournament, rap sessions, a film festival and a job fair.
+The 1990s were also the period when the event became known as a space where African-Americans could "get freaky" (sexually liberated in public).
+Early 1990s Freakniks were characterized as celebrations of black sexuality; however, by the mid-1990s, this dimension started to draw a crowd completely divorced from the original college demographic of the event, and the tone of the event shifted from celebration to concern over the sexual element getting out of control.
+From 1995 onwards, sexual violence at the event began to grow, and women's attendance dropped rapidly, contributing to the demise of the event in 1999.

-The Atlanta magazine called it Atlanta's most infamous street party.
+The Atlanta magazine called it Atlanta's most infamous street party, while the New York Times has referred to as a "Black Woodstock".
 By 1999, Atlanta area police and elected officials were working together to end Freaknik.
 A revamped version returned for one day on June 22, 2019, as "FreakNik Atlanta '19 - The Festival" with a concert at Cellairis Amphitheatre at Lakewood.

 Originally "Freaknic", the name of the event is a portmanteau of "picnic" and "freak", in accordance with the D.C.
 Metro Club's 1982–1983 theme "The Return of the Freak".

 History

+Origins

 Freaknik was conceived in March 1982 on Spelman College campus in a DC Metro Club meeting headed by then president Schuyla Goodson.
 It was sponsored by the club, which was composed of students from Washington, D.C., Maryland, and Virginia.
-The DC Metro Club intended for it to be challenge to the California Club for the largest end-of-the-school-year party.
-Goodson suggested the name Freaknik (then spelled "Freaknic") as a portmanteau of freaky and picnic.
+The DC Metro Club intended for it to be a challenge to the California Club for the largest end-of-the-school-year party.
+Goodson suggested the name Freaknik (then spelt "Freaknic") as a portmanteau of freaky and picnic.

 The name Freaknik was inspired by Le Freak by Chic, a popular song and dance from 1978.
-First held in John A. White Park in Atlanta in April 1982, it was attended by at most 150 students.
+First held in John A. White Park in Atlanta in April 1982, it was attended by, at most, 150 students.